 The completed firehall served Parksville and District as well.
 Because the telephone office was located on Memorial Avenue next to the barn firehall, the telephone operators doubled as our dispatchers.
 They did an excellent job and we would keep in touch with operators so they could find crews at any time.

 Over the years, the department grew and the new, large hall was built to fill the growing community.
-The old firehall was saved and relocated to the Parksville Museum where it serves as a great reminder of the dedication of the volunteers and community members who worked to create the Parksville Volunteer Fire Department.
+The old firehall was saved and relocated to the Parksville Museum where it serves as a great reminder of the dedication of the volunteers and community members who worked to create Parksville Fire Rescue.

-In 2018, the Parksville Volunteer Fire Department was renamed Parksville Fire and Rescue Services to reflect the need for increased and diverse services in a rapidly growing community.
+In 2018, the Parksville Volunteer Fire Department was renamed Parksville Fire Rescue to reflect the need for increased and diverse services in a rapidly growing community.